 The Fall of Constantinople

 For centuries Constantinople’s defensive walls kept the city safe from the attacks by the invading armies.
 Until a Hungarian engineer invented cannons and outfitted the Ottoman army with his formidable new weapons.

 Led by Mehmed II the Ottoman army besieged Constantinople for months, wearing down its walls by the constant barrage of cannon fire.
 Yet Constantinople still stood.
-Until some fool left the small Kerkoporta gate in the Land Walls open and the Janissaries (elite ottoman soldiers) used it to enter the city and open the main gate for the invading army.
+Until someone left the small Kerkoporta gate in the Land Walls open and the Janissaries (the elite Ottoman soldiers) used it to enter the city and open the main gate for the invading army.